neutrons/multiphonon/README.md

 The original requirements of this project is captured at [this ticket](https://github.com/sns-chops/multiphonon/issues/32).
 And details of the features of this code can be found below.

+## Features

+* Handle inputs in nxs and nxspe files for sample and empty can measurements
+* Can be used with data measured at multiple incident energies to progressivley obtain better density of states
+* Intermediate results are saved for further investigation
+* The full I(Q,E) dynamic range measured is utilized

 ## Installation
 ### Use conda